biaobin/IMPACT-T/readme.md

+### 7, reference particle

+Allocate one ref particle for each processor. `dz` still works.

 # Lattice section

 Right now, only a few frequently used elements in `ImpactT.in` are added into the python parser.